WoshiWoshu/CPE_dante_2017/README.md

 # CPE_dante_2017
 First year mini project in C which the goal is to generate and solve a maze.
 A folder with a binary named 'generator' will output a maze into a file.txt.
 Another folder with a binary named 'solver' will solve the maze while printing its output to the standard ouput.
 For a single maze, the ‘X’s represent the walls and the ’*’s represent the free spaces.
 “Start” is in the upper left-handcorner(0;0).
 “Finish” is in the bottom right-hand corner.
 The solution path is represented by a 'o' line.
+The generator is based on Kruskal's algorithm and the solver on backtracking algorithm.

 USING :